FirdavsMatrix/HTML-full-course/README.md

-If you are coming from Firdavs Matrix Tutorials YouTube channel, in this repository, you can find the source code for each lesson.
+If you are coming from the "Firdavs Matrix Tutorials" YouTube channel, you can find the source code for each HTML FULL COURSE chapter in this repository.
 Good Luck!